frederiksemmel/linicrypt_typst/main.typ

 == Collapse Attack: One of the 5 broken PGV compression functions in the rate-2 setting

-This example should work for any of the 5 compression functions listed in @C:BlaRogShr02 in the section "Fatal Attacks on Five of PGV’s B-Labeled Schemes".
+This example should work for any of the 5 compression functions listed in @C:BlaRogShr02 in the section "Fatal Attacks on Five of PGV's B-Labeled Schemes".

 I will choose the compression function they call $hat(f)_39$ and call it $f$.
 $